MicrosoftDocs/OData-docs/Odata-docs/webapiauth/how-permissions-are-applied.md

 `POST Customers(1)/Orders`     | `(Customers.Update) AND (CustomerOrders.Insert or Orders.Insert)`
 `GET Customers(1)/Orders(2)/Product` | `(Customers.Read OR Customers.ReadByKey) AND (CustomerOrders.Read OR CustomerOrders.ReadByKey OR Orders.Read OR Orders.ReadByKey) AND (OrderProduct.Read OR OrderProduct.ReadByKey OR Products.Read)`

-Note that a POST, PUT, PATCH or DELETE access to a navigation property is considered an update access to the entity that the navigation property belongs to.
+Note that a POST, PUT, PATCH, or DELETE access to a navigation property is considered an update access to the entity that the navigation property belongs to.